realtobi999/realtobi999/README.md

 - `PostgreSQL`: A powerful, open-source object-relational database system.
 - `Laravel`: A web application framework with expressive, elegant syntax.
 - `MySQL`: A widely-used open-source relational database management system.
-- `Redis`: An in-memory data structure store, used as a database, cache, and message broker.
+- `Github`: GitHub is a platform that allows developers to create, store, manage and share their code.
 - `Docker`: A platform for developing, shipping, and running applications in containers.

 ## 📐 - Projects